nais/doc/docs/security/auth/azure-ad/usage.md

 #### Prerequisites

-1. Your [resource server](../concepts/actors.md#resource-server) / API and any downstream API that your API consumes have [enabled Azure AD](configuration.md).
+1. Your [resource server](../concepts/actors.md#resource-server) and the downstream API that you want to consume both have [enabled Azure AD](configuration.md).
 2. Your resource server has been [pre-authorized](configuration.md#pre-authorization) by the downstream API.

 #### Steps